Mr-Shadrack-Okyere/alx-airbnb-database/database-adv-script/README.md

 # Aggregations and Window Functions

-This file contains queries that:
+This file includes queries that:

-- Count total bookings per user (using COUNT + GROUP BY)
+- Count total bookings per user
-- Rank properties based on total bookings (using ROW_NUMBER window function)
+- Rank properties using ROW_NUMBER
+- Rank properties using RANK